vnovick/moving-from-rest-to-graphql/Instructions.md

 **Steps:**

-1. Define `insertAuthor` root mutation in `query` that accepts `AuthorInputType`
+1. Define `insertAuthor` root mutation in `mutation.js` that accepts `AuthorInputType`
 2. Create a resolver in `authorsResolvers.js` that will call `postsJsonAPI.insertAuthor` function
 3. Implement `insertAuthor` function in `postsJsonDataSource.js`
+4. Implement `add` function in `postsJsonDataSource.js`
-4. Create a new root Mutation `insertPost` and configure it to accept `PostInputType` input type.
-Input type should have required `authorId`
+5. Create a new root Mutation `insertPost` and configure it to accept `PostInputType` input type.
+Input type should be defined in `types/postType.js` and have `authorId`
-5. Implement `insertPost` resolver to insert a post
+6. Implement `insertPost` resolver to insert a post

 ## Extra Credit

+- Configure `PostInputType` to accept `authorIdLegacy` as `Int` and change `postsJsonDataSource` accordingly to accommodate the change
 - Configure `insertPost` mutation to accept both `authorId` or `AuthorInputType`
 - Implement resolver, so we can insert both post and user in one mutation